sonic-net/SONiC/doc/mpls/MPLS_hld.md

 #### ASIC DB

 ##### ROUTER INTERFACE
-Support for a new attribute is introduced to the ASIC_DB for the existing ROUTER_INTERFACE object type:
+Support for a new attribute is introduced to the ASIC_DB for the existing ROUTER_INTERFACE object type:  SAI_ROUTER_INTERFACE_ATTR_ADMIN_MPLS_STATE.
+The definition of this attribute can be found in sairouterinterface.h.

 ##### INSEG ENTRY
-Support for a new object type INSEG_ENTRY is introduced to the ASIC_DB:
+Support for a new object type is introduced to the ASIC_DB:  SAI_OBJECT_TYPE_INSEG_ENTRY.
+The full definition of this object type can be found in saimpls.h.

 ##### NEXT HOP
-Support for new attributes are introduced to the ASIC_DB for the existing NEXT_HOP object type:
+Support for new attributes are introduced to the ASIC_DB for the existing NEXT_HOP object type:  SAI_NEXT_HOP_ATTR_LABELSTACK and SAI_NEXT_HOP_ATTR_OUTSEG_TYPE.
+The definition of these attributes can be found in sainexthop.h.

 #### Software Modules
 This section describes modifications to SONiC infrastructure software modules to support MPLS.